-Zephaniah was another prophet who prophesied in the time of Josiah, just as Jeremiah did.
+The prophet Zephaniah was another prophet who prophesied in the time of Josiah, just as Jeremiah did.
 He mentions his lineage in the introduction to his prophecy, and this includes “Hezekiah” as his great great grandfather.
-Going back so many generations just to identify one person’s lineage is unusual in the Bible and makes it more likely that the Hezekiah referred to is King Hezekiah.
+Going back so many generations just to identify one person’s lineage is unusual in the Bible.
+This makes it more likely that the Hezekiah referred to is King Hezekiah.

 The details given in Zephaniah 1:1 are:

-In this scenario, Zephaniah would have reached about 13 years of age when Josiah became king.
-This is probably the oldest he could possibly have been, and in all likelihood, he would have been younger than this – these figures are only possible if each generation was the oldest son.
+In this scenario, the prophet Zephaniah would have reached about 13 years of age when Josiah became king.
+This is probably the oldest he could possibly have been.
+In all likelihood, he would have been younger than this – these figures are only possible if each generation was the oldest son.
 Historically, God has worked much more often with younger children in families.

-Realistically, then, Zephaniah could reasonably have been any age from about 5 years older than Josiah to about 24 years younger.
-Taking the average of those would leave him about 9 years younger than Josiah and 5 years younger than Jeremiah, as I have positioned him in this series.
-In the 20th year of Josiah, he would have been 19 years old and by the 26th year, 25 years old.
+Realistically, then, Zephaniah could reasonably have been any age from about 5 years older than Josiah to about 24 years younger than him.
+Taking the average of those would leave him about 9 years younger than Josiah and 5 years younger than Jeremiah, as I have positioned him in the series Terror on Every Side!
+In the 20th year of Josiah, he would have been 19 years old and 25 years old by the 26th year.

-Zephaniah 1:8 speaks of punishment of the king’s sons, which suggests that by the time the prophecy was made, they were old enough to have refused the good and chosen the evil.
-When Josiah died, Jehoahaz/Shallum was 23 years old (2 Chronicles 36:2) and Eliakim/Jehoiakim 25 years old (2 Chronicles 36:5), so if we work on 12 years old as the age at which they might choose their path (as Jesus had), that would make the prophecies likely to have been given in the last 11-13 years of Josiah’s reign – that is, starting in the eighteenth to twentieth years.
-If we take the example of 20 years of age from God’s judgement in the wilderness, it could suggest the last 5 years of his reign.
+Zephaniah 1:8 speaks of punishment of the king’s sons, which suggests that by the time the prophecy was made, they were old enough to have refused the good and chosen evil.
+When Josiah died, Jehoahaz/Shallum was 23 years old (2 Chronicles 36:2) and Eliakim/Jehoiakim 25 years old (2 Chronicles 36:5), so if we work on 12 years old as the age at which they might choose their path (as Jesus did), that would make the prophecies likely to have been given in the last 11-13 years of Josiah’s reign – that is, starting in the eighteenth to twentieth years.

 Zephaniah 1:9 talks about those who fill their master’s house with violence and fraud, and this is in close enough proximity to 1:8 to suggest that it is referring to Josiah’s nobles and officials filling Josiah’s palace with violence and fraud – without his approval, intent or knowledge.
-It is most probable that this would have happened some years after the cleansing of the nation in the 18th year.
+This probably happened some years after the nation was cleansed in the 18th year.

-On the basis of these details, I guess that Zephaniah began to prophesy in about the 25th year of Josiah, at the age of about 24 (when Josiah was 33 and Jeremiah about 29 if he was 17 when he began to prophesy).
+On the basis of these details, I guess that Zephaniah began to prophesy in about the 25th year of Josiah, at the age of about 24.
+At that time, Josiah was 33 and Jeremiah would have been about 29 if he was 17 when he began to prophesy.